OutWooods/motivationNuxt/README.md

 ### Steps to MVP
 - [X] You can add squares of one colour and fill in the screen
 - [X] You can add squares when you achieve one colour

-Make a new vue component, target row.
-Which creates each of the pixls.
-You create a new version of this each time, and pass it through a range of props.
-(Button colour could even correspond to the colour of the pixl?)

-- [ ] You can add new targets, and choose corresponding colours (type in the 3 rgb values) or random
+- [x] You can add new targets, and choose corresponding colours (type in the 3 rgb values) or random
+- [ ] CSS
 - [ ] Refactor and tidy up of code
-- [ ] CSS

 DB work
 - [ ] Targets and achievements persist